April 18, 2026

 The UK Network is very mature but Europe is catching up.

-2. ADS-L Ground Rebroadcast and Detection Are Operational Today
+2. ADS-L Ground Rebroadcast and Detection are all operational now!

-With the ATOM upgrades complete, ADS-L transmissions are already being:
+With the ATOM ground network upgrades complete, ADS-L transmissions are now being:

 In effect, the PilotAware network has become the first large scale operational ADS-L surveillance layer in UK and Europe, delivering airspace visibility immediately with this immediate Over the Air (OTA) software release.

 ADSL being picked up locally and behind the hill 38Km away.
-L = ADS-L transmission from PilotAware
+In then above home page Type column L = ADS-L transmission from PilotAware.

 3. ADS-L Software has been added to PilotAware Airborne Devices

-ADS-L O-Band signalling has now been integrated into the development firmware for:
+ADS-L O-Band signalling has now been integrated into the latest firmware for:

-Once validated, ADS-L will be delivered to all eligible users via an OTA software update, using the PilotAware iGRID architecture.
+ADS-L is now available to all FX and Rosetta users via an OTA software update, using the PilotAware iGRID architecture.

 This means thousands of GA, microlight, glider, and UAV operators will become ADS-L compatible without needing to purchase a new device.
 Nice

-All PilotAware devices will be upgrageable to AD-L. FX will be upgradeable in an instant Over the Air so will Rosetta with the latest software and iGRID.
+All PilotAware devices can now be upgraded to ADS-L. FX will be upgradeable in an instant Over the Air so will Rosetta with the latest software when connected iGRID.

 4. How ADS-L Complements (Not Replaces) What PilotAware Already Provides